Guidance for taxi and minicab staff

 - As confirmed in the High Court case Thomas McNutt v Transport for London , taxi meters should only start once passengers with disabilities have boarded the vehicle.

 - Keep the passenger informed about any delays, diversion or other things which might affect the journey.
-If road or pavement layouts have been changed due to lockdown measures, clearly explain these.
+If road or pavement layouts have been changed to allow social distancing, clearly explain these.

 - Before starting the journey check that the person is comfortable and if appropriate ask them if the temperature in the vehicle is OK for them (and in the case of a guide dog owner, their dog).